-What Is a Fever?
+What Is a Fever (High Temperature)?

-What Causes Fevers?
+What Causes Fever (High Temperature)?

-Overdressing: Infants, especially newborns, may get fevers if they're overbundled or in a hot environment because they don't regulate their body temperature as well as older kids.
-But because fevers in newborns can indicate a serious infection, even infants who are overdressed must be checked by a doctor if they have a fever.
+Overdressing: Infants, especially newborns, may get fevers if they're overdressed, wrapped in a blanket, or in a hot environment because they don't regulate their body temperature as well as older kids.
+But because fevers in newborns can be a sign of a serious infection, even infants who are overdressed must be checked by a doctor if they have a fever.

-When Is a Fever a Sign of Something Serious?
+When Is a Fever (High Temperature) a Sign of Something Serious?

 • is still interested in playing

-• is eating and drinking well
+• is drinking well

-• is alert and smiling at you
+• is alert and smiling

 • has a normal skin color